Connecting to Token

 Within Amazon Web Services (AWS), the waters begin to muddy somewhat.
 A network load balancer with TCP listeners is fully compatible because it's an L4Transport layer for transmission of data between points on a network. load balancer that distributes TCPTransmission Control Protocol – standard that defines how to establish and maintain a network conversation through which application programs can exchange data.
 TCP works with the Internet Protocol (IP), which defines how computers send packets of data to each other.
 Together, TCP and IP are the basic rules defining the Internet.
 The Internet Engineering Task Force (IETF) defines TCP in the Request for Comment (RFC) standards document number 793. connections to hosts within the associated target group.
 A network load balancer becomes incompatible the moment a TLS listener is provisioned, since it effectively makes the load balancer intercept TLSTransport Layer Security – a widely adopted security protocol designed to facilitate privacy and data security for communications over the Internet.
 A primary use case of TLS is encrypting the communication between web applications and servers. negotiation and pass a non-comforming connect to the application within the target group.
 Thus, when using an AWS NLBNetwork Load Balancer – functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 It can handle millions of requests per second.
 After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 It attempts to open a TCP connection to the selected target on the port specified in the listener configuration., you simply create TCP listeners and never worry about your load balancer again.

 If you are running your services on Azure, look to their layer 4 Azure Load Balancer, which supports load balancing TCP and UDPUser Datagram Protocol – a transport layer protocol that is used to create a connection between applications running on hosts that are connected via a network. connections, meaning that it will not interfere with the higher level protocols used by gRPC.
+Support for gRPC is not provided at all with Azure’s App Service because these are hosted within Internet Information Server (IIS), which does not support gRPC.
+With regard to Azure Container Instances (ACI), problems have been detected with Windows-based images.
+However, implementing the Token SDK within a Linux container is known to work.

 In environments where a proxy server is mandated for outbound connections to services on the Internet, Token SDKs support common proxy directives as environment variables or parameters passed to the runtime.
 HTTP_CONNECT proxies are supported in gRPC by default.
 Use the following settings to support your respective SDK.